-- 7.2.1 All applicants must: - have been awarded their doctoral degree within the five-year period before 31 May 2024.
-For the purposes of this condition, the date of graduation will be taken into account; or - have been certified as having fulfilled within the five-year period before 31 May 2024 all the requirements for the award of a doctoral degree, including the submission of the hardbound corrected thesis, but have not yet graduated. - 7.2.2 An applicant's period of eligibility may be extended as a result of any properly documented eligible career break, provided the grounds for the extension started before the call deadline.
+7.2.1 All applicants must:

+- have been awarded their doctoral degree within the five-year period before 31 May 2025.
+For the purposes of this condition, the date of graduation will be taken into account; or - have been certified as having fulfilled within the five-year period before 31 May 2025 all the requirements for the award of a doctoral degree, including the submission of the hardbound corrected thesis, but have not yet graduated. - 7.2.2 Applicants whose PhD graduation date falls before the designated eligibility window for this Call may be deemed eligible for the Call if they have a properly documented eligible career break, provided the eligible career break started before the call deadline and is at least equivalent to the adjustment being sought.
 Eligible career breaks include maternity leave, paternity leave, adoptive leave, parental leave, parent's leave, extended sick leave and carer's leave. - 7.2.3 Only career breaks taken by the applicant as a statutory entitlement will be considered eligible.
-Career breaks explained by working outside of academia or by being unemployed for a period of time will not be considered as valid reasons to extend the eligibility window. - 7.2.4 If an applicant wishes to extend their period of eligibility, they must produce evidence, birth certificate(s), medical certificate(s) and/or documents from the HR office of their employer at the time of the eligible break(s): - For maternity leave, applicants will be granted an 18-month extension for each child born before or after the first PhD award, regardless of how long the applicant took for maternity leave.
-If the applicant can document a longer maternity leave, the eligibility period will be extended by the documented amount of actual leave taken until the call deadline.
-The same principle also applies for child adoption. - For paternity leave, applicants will be granted an extension equal to the documented amount of paternity leave actually taken for each child born before or after the first PhD award.
-The same principle also applies for child adoption. - For long-term illness (over ninety days for the applicant or a close family member, i.e. child, spouse, parent, sibling), applicants will be granted an extension equal to the documented amount of leave actually taken by the applicant for each incident which occurred after the first PhD award.
+Career breaks explained by working outside of academia or by being unemployed for a period of time will not be considered as valid reasons to adjust the eligibility window. - 7.2.4 If an applicant wishes to adjust their period of eligibility, they must produce evidence, birth certificate(s), medical certificate(s) and/or documents from the HR office of their employer at the time of the eligible break(s): - For maternity leave, applicants will be granted an 18-month adjustment for each child born before or after the first PhD award, regardless of how long the applicant took for maternity leave.
+If the applicant can document a longer maternity leave, the eligibility period will be adjusted by the documented amount of actual leave taken until the call deadline.
+The same principle also applies for child adoption. - For paternity leave, applicants will be granted an adjustment equal to the documented amount of paternity leave actually taken for each child born